Updated for 2025

 Three ports – Long Beach, Dana Point, San Pedro

 Maybe you’re looking to do something really different this Christmas.
 Why not spend the day in Catalina?
 Catalina Express operates daily ferry trips to and from Catalina Island every day of the year.
 They operate out of three mainland ports – Long Beach, Dana Point, and San Pedro.
-Reservations are available online.
+Reservations may be made online.

 See Christmas Lights in Los Angeles